Jeff Greenstein: Career

 Greenstein wrote episodes of The Charmings and Mr. Belvedere, but his first job was on Dream On, where he remained for five seasons, first as a writer and later as showrunner.
 He then signed on as a writer on the show Friends for its inaugural season.
 He was the co-creator and co-showrunner of Partners, and also co-created, produced, wrote for, and was the showrunner on Getting Personal.

 Greenstein was the senior writer for Will & Grace for its first six seasons, and showrunner for Seasons 5 and 6.
 He also helped launch Parenthood, and wrote for, executive produced, and directed Desperate Housewives.
 His directing credits include Husbands, which he also executive produced, as well as Mom, The Odd Couple, 9JKL, Happy Together, and The Neighborhood.

 Greenstein produces and co-hosts the film photography podcast I Dream of Cameras.

 Personal life

 Since February 2023, Greenstein has been in a relationship with model Paulina Porizkova.
-The couple became engaged in July 2025.
+The couple became engaged in July 2025, and they married in July 2026.